cypress-io/cypress-documentation/content/guides/end-to-end-testing/writing-your-first-end-to-end-test.md

 <DocsImage src="/img/guides/end-to-end-testing/writing-your-first-end-to-end-test/new-spec-added-confirmation.png" alt="The new spec confirmation dialog"></DocsImage>

-Once we've created that file, you should see the Cypress App immediately display it in the list of Integration Tests.
+Once we've created that file, you should see the Cypress App immediately display it in the list of end-to-end specs.
 Cypress monitors your spec files for any changes and automatically displays any changes.

 <DocsImage src="/img/guides/end-to-end-testing/writing-your-first-end-to-end-test/spec-list-with-new-spec.png" alt="The Cypress App showing the spec list with the newly created spec"></DocsImage>